 Patents and legacy dial-up businesses at AOL “could generate substantial tax liability” in any sale, Starboard Chief Executive Officer Jeff Smith said in a letter to AOL’s board, according to regulatory filing today.
 Selling off content assets, such as MapQuest, which AOL purchased for $1.1 billion in 1999, might bring a favorable tax outcome because of tax-loss carryforwards, Smith wrote.

-AOL, the Internet-services provider based in New York, has hired Evercore Partners Inc. (EVR) to explore strategic options and find a buyer for its more than 800 patents.
+AOL, the Internet-services provider based in New York, has hired Evercore Partners Inc. (EVR:US) to explore strategic options and find a buyer for its more than 800 patents.
 Starboard, which owns a 5.2 percent stake in AOL, suggested that the board consider the possible benefit of selling content assets in tandem with any sale of its patents or dial-up businesses.

 “In evaluating these strategic options, it is critical that the Board carefully plan and properly assess any asset sale or divestiture to ensure the most tax-efficient outcome,” Smith wrote in the letter.